 Enrollment Status and Course Load

-The enrollment status of undergraduate students is based on the number of hours enrolled in a term.
-The university recognizes full-time status as carrying a minimum of 12 semester hours in a regular (fall and spring) and summer term.
-Students should be aware that the minimum number of hours is insufficient for completion of a four-year degree program in eight academic semesters (four years).
-Since most university degree programs require a minimum of 120 semester hours, or 30 hours per year, a student should earn 15 hours per semester to complete most degree programs in four years (eight semesters).
+The enrollment status of undergraduate students is based on the number of hours enrolled in a semester or the summer term.
+The university recognizes full-time status as carrying a minimum of 12 credit hours in any semester (fall and spring) or the summer term.
+The summer term is inclusive of May Intersession, five-, eight-, and ten-week summer sessions.
+Students should be aware that the minimum number of hours during the fall and spring semesters is insufficient for completion of a four-year degree program in eight academic semesters (four years).
+Since most university degree programs require a minimum of 120 credit hours, or 30 hours per year, a student should earn 15 hours per semester to complete most degree programs in four years (eight semesters).
 The university offers degree-completion plans; see the Office of the Registrar’s website or the Academic Regulations section of this catalog.

-The chart below shows the enrollment status for each term, based on hours enrolled.
+The chart below shows the enrollment status for each semester or summer term, based on hours enrolled.